DarkTardigrade/CaseStudy_bike-share/README.md

 Analysis of Cyclistic's highest-value, casual to member conversion opportunities in 5.9M bike-share trips.
 A Google Data Analytics capstone project, completed with SQL and Tableau

 ## Slide show version
+*will be added shortly*
 - Web link: —
 - Download: —

 ## Cyclistic Case Study
-Data from: Coursera | Google Data Analytics Capstone Project completed by: Thomas D Cochran
+- Data from: Coursera | Google Data Analytics Capstone
+- Project completed by: Thomas D Cochran

 ## Business task
 Learn how annual members and casual riders use Cyclistic bikes differently, from the perspective of designing a new marketing strategy to convert casual riders into annual members.

 ## Top 3 recommendations

-1. **Target the commuter segment** — discounted trial/first-month membership for casual riders with short, weekday rush-hour, point-to-point trips.
-This segment already rides like a member: an 89.74% hour-of-day pattern match with confirmed member commuters, representing 9.16% of all casual trips.
+1. **Target the commuter segment** — discounted first-month membership for casual riders with short, weekday rush-hour, point A to point B trips.
+This group already rides like a member, with an 89.74% hour of day pattern match between the member and casual riders.

 2. **Weekend/leisure tier** — casual and member weekend ride timing overlap 94.08%.
-A leisure-framed offer (weekend-unlimited, seasonal discount) targets this large volume pool with a message suited to why they're actually riding, rather than a commute pitch they don't need.
+A leisure riders offer (weekend-unlimited ?) targets a large group of people with the reason why they ride

 3. **Hotspot-targeted marketing** — member and casual riders' top-10 busiest stations show *zero* overlap.
-Members cluster around downtown business intersections (Canal & Madison, Clinton & Washington); casual riders cluster around lakefront landmarks (Navy Pier, Millennium Park, Shedd Aquarium).
-In-person offers (QR codes, geofenced push notifications) placed at casual riders' own top stations reach 45% of casual ridership — a more efficient conversion target than marketing at member's own hotspots.
+Members cluster around downtown business intersections, while casual riders cluster around lakefront landmarks.
+In-person offers, like QR codes or geofenced push notifications, placed at casual riders' top stations reach 45% of casual ridership. a more efficient conversion target than marketing at member's own hotspots.

 ## Evidence

 **Trip duration**